 The presence of the big three does not confirm that something horrible is going on.
 It only means that you need to check carefully.

 The story of actor Andy Whitfield is a disturbing and educational example of a case that met these conditions — for sure the first two, and probably the third as well if we knew the details.
-Whitfield was the star of the hit TV show Spartacus (which is worthwhile, but warning: rated very, very R8) The first sign of the cancer that killed him in 2011 was steadily worsening back pain.
+Whitfield was the star of the hit TV show Spartacus (which is worthwhile, but rated very, very R17).
+The first sign of the cancer that killed him in 2011 was steadily worsening back pain.
 It’s always hard to diagnose a cancer that starts this way, but Whitfield was in the middle of intense physical training to look the part of history’s most famous gladiator.
 Back pain didn’t seem unusual at first, and some other symptoms may have been obscured.
-(For instance, some weight loss could have even seemed like a training victory at first.)
-It was many long months before he was diagnosed — not until the back pain was much too severe and constant.
-A scan revealed a large tumour pressing against his spine.
+Weight loss could have even seemed like a training victory at first!
+It was many long months before he was diagnosed — not until the back pain was severe and constant.
+A scan finally revealed a large tumour pressing against his spine.

 “Red flags” are signs or symptoms that something medically ominous may be going on.
-A red flag is not a diagnosis.
-Red flags only indicate a need to look more closely.
-Check off all that apply … hopefully none or few or only the least alarming of them!
+Red flags are not reliable, and their presence is not a diagnosis.
+When you have some red flags, it only indicates a need to look more closely.
+Sometimes red flags are missing even when there really is something serious going on … and sometimes they are a false alarm.21 Check off all that apply … hopefully none or few or only the least alarming of them!

 Most people who check off an item or two will turn out not to have an ominous cause for their low back pain.
 But why not check?

 Cancer as a cause of low back pain, and the necessity of testing “just in case” when the symptoms justify it

 Sorry I have to use the C word — I know it’s kind of a bummer.
 But C happens.